Eric Adams

-Eric Leroy Adams (born September 1, 1960) is an American politician and former police officer, serving as the 110th mayor of New York City since January 1, 2022.
-Adams was an officer in the New York City Transit Police and then the New York City Police Department for more than 20 years, retiring at the rank of captain.
-He served in the New York State Senate from 2006 to 2013, representing the 20th Senate district in Brooklyn.
-In November 2013, Adams was elected Brooklyn Borough President, the first African-American to hold the position, and reelected in November 2017.
+Eric Leroy Adams (born September 1, 1960) is an American politician and former police officer who has served as the 110th and current mayor of New York City since January 1, 2022.
+A member of the Democratic Party, Adams was an officer in the New York City Transit Police and then the New York City Police Department (NYPD) for more than 20 years, retiring at the rank of captain.
+He served in the New York State Senate from 2006 to 2013, representing the 20th district in Brooklyn.
+In 2013, Adams became the first black American to be elected Brooklyn Borough President; he was re-elected in 2017.
+In 2021, Adams ran for Mayor of New York City, easily winning the democratic nomination and defeating Republican Curtis Sliwa.
+Adams later ran for re-election as an Independent, but dropped out in late-September.

-On November 17, 2020, Adams announced his candidacy for mayor of New York City.
-On July 6, 2021, the Associated Press declared Adams the winner of the 2021 Democratic mayoral primary.
-Adams defeated Republican Curtis Sliwa in the general election in a landslide victory.
-Adams was sworn in as mayor shortly after midnight on January 1, 2022.
-As mayor, he has taken what is seen as a tough-on-crime approach and reintroduced a plain-clothed unit of police officers that had been disbanded by the previous administration.
-In efforts to improve the city's standards of living, he has implemented a zero-tolerance policy on homeless people sleeping in subway cars alongside increased police presence.
+In 2021, Adams received the Democratic Party's nomination for mayor of New York City after winning a crowded primary that used ranked-choice voting.
+In the general election, Adams won a landslide victory over Republican nominee Curtis Sliwa.
+As mayor, he has taken what is seen as a tough-on-crime approach and reintroduced a plain-clothed NYPD unit that had been disbanded by the previous administration.
+He has also implemented, alongside increased police presence, a zero-tolerance policy on homeless people sleeping in subway cars.